Editor’s note: 2024 election support

 We have support opportunities available for journalists and newsrooms covering the 2024 election, whether on the local, state or national level.

-• Online training: We’re hosting a series of training webinars on tangible, last-minute strategies to journalists you navigate election coverage.
+- Online training: We’re hosting a series of training webinars on tangible, last-minute strategies for election coverage.
 These trainings cover topics like: How to reach beyond political junkies, how to depolarize coverage and how to bring your reporting receipts to be seen as a fair, credible source.
 Register here.

 COVERING ELECTIONS